MatthewReid854/reliability/docs/Probability plots.rst

 - failures - the array or list of failure times
 - right_censored - the array or list of right censored failure times
-- fit_gamma - this is only included for Weibull, Gamma, Lognormal, and Exponential probability plots.
-Specify fit_gamma=True to fit the location shifted distribution.
+- fit_gamma - True/False.
+Default is False.
+Specify this as True in order to fit the location shifted distribution and scale the x-axis to time - gamma.
+This is only included for Weibull, Gamma, Lognormal, Loglogistic, and Exponential probability plots
-- a - this is the heuristic for plotting positions of the form (k-a)/(n+1-2a).
-Default is a=0.3 which is the median rank method (same as in Minitab).
-You can specify any heuristic that follows this form.
-For more heuristics, see `wikipedia <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot#Heuristics>`_.
 - show_fitted_distribution - True/False.
-If True, the fitted distribution will be plotted on the probability plot.
+If true, the fitted distribution will be plotted on the probability plot.
 Defaults to True.
 If you want a probability plot with just the data points and no line for the distribution then set this to False.
+- a - the heuristic constant for plotting positions of the form (k-a)/(n+1-2a).
+Default is a=0.3 which is the median rank method (same as the default in Minitab).
+For more heuristics, see `Wikipedia <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot#Heuristics>`_.
+- CI - the confidence interval for the bounds.
+Default is 0.95 for 95% CI.
+Not yet available for Gamma or Beta probability plots.
+- CI_type - time, reliability, None.
+Default is time.
+This is the type of CI bounds. i.e. bounds on time or bounds on reliability.
+Use None to turn off the confidence intervals.
+Not yet available for Gamma or Beta probability plots.
+Not required for either of the Exponential probability plots since CI bounds on time are same as bounds on reliability.
 - plotting keywords are also accepted where relevant and they are mostly applied to the fitted distribution line.
 The exception to this is for color which defaults to blue line and black points but if specified the chosen color will be applied to both line and points.
 This is useful when overlaying multiple datasets on a single probability plot.

 Outputs: